Who we are

 - Practical Musicianship: Grades 5 and 8

 a.
-The timings of practical exams are given at www.abrsm.org/examtimings.
+The timings of instrumental and singing exams are given at abrsm.org/examtimings.
 These timings show the approximate length of each exam, including (where applicable) the candidate’s entry and exit, any tuning time and time for the examiner to finish the mark form between exams.
 Please note that these are notional timings and, in a live exam, examiners may take more or less time than the given timings.
 The timings for Performance Grades show the maximum programme time set for each grade, measured from the start of the first piece.

 c.
 The steward will have a candidate list showing the timetable and each candidate’s appointment time.

 d.
 If a candidate is withdrawn from a booking (or given another appointment), the appointment times for other candidates will stay the same.

 e.
 Candidates must be ready 10 minutes before the start time of their appointment.
 Although every effort will be made to accommodate candidates who arrive late, they may find that their exam cannot be conducted.

 f.
 It is recommended that candidates under the age of 15 are accompanied to the venue by a responsible adult.
 Space in the waiting room may be limited, therefore candidates should not bring more than one escort.

 g.
 Candidates (including their accompanists, page-turners, interpreters or chaperones) are not allowed to bring any unauthorised material or equipment (such as recording devices) into the exam room, and mobile phones must be switched off.
 Anyone breaking this rule may be disqualified.
 Further information about our Malpractice and Maladministration Policy is available at abrsm.org/policies.